 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
-For these dense tear-offs, we route a reinforced 30-yard bin with heavier floor plates and ribbed sides; this low-wall unit sits on a lowboy for stability.
-We cap the fill volume well below the visual rim to maintain legal axle weight.
-For standard mixed materials, utilize our general construction debris service to keep your site compliant.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
+For these jobs, we route in a reinforced 30-yard container with thicker sides and a heavier floor plate; we cap the fill volume well below the visual rim so the axle weight stays legal.
+We set these on a lowboy for transport, keeping the load safe.
+We also provide our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run tight crews, so the roll-off shouldn’t hold them up; dispatch coordinates a same-day haul-out around the crew’s demobilization window.
-The driveway frees up for inspection or gutter reinstall before the homeowner arrives, and Louisville crews route the swap out fast.
+Tear-offs run tight; the roll-off shouldn’t slow crews down.
+Dispatch coordinates a same-day swap-out timed to the crew’s demobilization window, so the driveway frees up for inspection or gutter reinstall before the homeowner signs off; Louisville crews handle Jefferson daily.